[ Reference Info Index | Glossopedia ]

 In most pens of this type, the snap ring that holds the lever in place is nearly a full circle.
 Except for a few brands (principally those in the first tier), the levers in these pens are relatively easy to remove.

-To remove the lever, raise it to an angle of about 45°, grab it with a gripper square, and give it a diagonal push down into the barrel (and toward the proximal end).
+To remove the lever, raise it to an angle of about 45°, grab it with a gripper square, and give it a diagonal push down into the barrel (and toward the front end).

 The snap ring will snap out of its groove.
 Raise the lever to 90° and then twist it 1∕4 turn clockwise so that it faces sideways relative to the barrel.